Stephanie L. BloomfieldPartner

 • Order of the Barristers

-• Selected for inclusion in Washington Super Lawyers, Business Litigation, 2010-2013
+• Selected for inclusion in the 2010-2014 Washington Super Lawyers lists, Business Litigation

 • President, Moot Court Honor Board